Sequential learning and control: Targeted exploration for robust performance: Numerical Example

 \subsection{Targeted exploration}

 In this section, we demonstrate the targeted exploration strategy as described in Section \ref{sec:exploration}.
-In addition, we compare the targeted exploration strategy with a random exploration strategy that applies normally distributed inputs, i.e., the inputs $u_k \sim \mathcal{N}(0,\sigma_\mathrm{u})$.
-For a fair comparison, the random exploration inputs are scaled such that both strategies apply inputs with the same energy for exploration, and we compare the level of excitation achieved for a certain excitation `goal'.
+In addition, we compare the targeted exploration strategy with a random exploration strategy that applies normally distributed inputs, i.e., the inputs $u_k \sim \mathcal{N}(0,1)$.
+For a fair comparison, the random exploration inputs are scaled such that both strategies apply inputs with the same energy for exploration.
+We then evaluate and compare the level of excitation achieved.